Vicky Myers

-Victoria Myers (born 5 February 1976) is an English actress, known for her role as DS Lisa Swain on the ITV1 soap opera Coronation Street.
+Victoria Myers (born 5 February 1976) is an English actress, known for her role as DS Lisa Swain on the ITV1 soap opera Coronation Street (2021–present).
 As well as her role on the soap, she appeared in various television series including The Five (2016), Age Before Beauty (2018), Ackley Bridge (2019) and The Long Shadow (2023).

 Early and personal life

 Vicky Myers was born on 5 February 1976 in Stockport, Greater Manchester.
 She grew up as the daughter of publicans and after graduating from school, she began working in telesales.
 She also experienced working as a cleaner, a waitress and a barmaid.
 Aged 20, Myers got married and the pair later had a daughter together.
 Myers stated that she had always wanted to act, and whilst holding her daughter, she wanted to be able to tell her that she had made her dreams come true.
 She contacted an acting and modelling agency from a yellow pages book and got signed.

 In 2010, Myers and her then-husband got divorced in what she described as a "quite down, bitter and vengeful" time for her.
 That same year, Myers took her nephew to the GP for a check-up since he suffers from a heart condition.
 The doctor noticed a mark on her calf; within five days, Myers was in hospital and was diagnosed with skin cancer.
 She took a break from acting for two years to work in a casting office.
 After treatment and reconstructive surgery, she returned to acting.